 Scaling your business can mean hiring more employees, purchasing more company vehicles, renting a bigger office space, or adding a board of directors.
 All of these changes are positive, but they won’t necessarily be covered by the existing insurance that you've purchased before.
 That's why it's crucial to keep up with your insurance as your business grows.

-What are some of the different insurance policies that you should consider adding - or updating - as your business grows?
+What are some of the different insurance policies that you should consider adding - or updating - as your small business grows?
 Read on to find out more about insurance for small business.

 Hiring your first employee